-The copula raises both the subject, if there is one $(\Box)$ , and other arguments of the embedded adjective ( $\Box$ ).
-The predicative adjective is required to be LEX+.
+The copula raises both the subject, if there is one ( $\square$ ), and other arguments of the embedded adjective ( $\square$ ).
+The predicative adjective is required to be Lex+.
 Therefore it forms a complex with the copula directly and all its arguments are raised.